Skip to Content

 Prater

 Prater is a large public park located in the district of Wurstelprater.
-It’s an iconic place in the city, with images of the large Ferris wheel prominent in images of the city.
-The wheel featured prominently in the famous film, The Third Man, which starred Orson Welles.
+It’s an iconic place in the city, with images of the giant Ferris wheel prominent in images of the city.

 During the summer, the amusement park, of which the Ferris wheel is a part, is open.
 The park has over 250 attractions to entertain you including roller coasters, a virtual reality train and a water park too!